joelvaneenwyk/vs-tool/readme.txt

-vs-android v0.964 - 28th December 2014
+vs-tool v1.1 - January 6th, 2018
 ======================================

-vs-android is intended to provide a collection of scripts and utilities to support integrated development of Android NDK C/C++ software under Microsoft Visual Studio.
+vs-tool is intended to provide a collection of scripts and utilities to support integrated development of Android NDK, Clang, MingW, and Emscripten software under Microsoft Visual Studio.

-Currently vs-android only works under Visual Studio 2010.
-Earlier versions lack the MSBuild integration with the C/C++ compilation systems.
+Currently vs-tool works under Visual Studio 2010, 2012, 2013, 2015, and 2017.
+Versions before VS2010 lack the MSBuild integration with the C/C++ compilation systems.